project-fifo/docs/jingles/usermanagement.rst

 Creation - Roles
 ****************

-To add a new role click on the add role button.
+To add a new role click on the |new roles| button.

+.. |new roles| image:: /_static/images/jingles/roles_new.png

 .. image:: /_static/images/jingles/roles02.png